-Scope: All our operations are in scope (as defined in table 1).
+Scope: the operations identified in table 1 are in scope.
 Depending on the main activity of the operation (brewing or malting) the relative water consumption to produce either beer or malt is calculated.

-Calculation: Total water use of beer and/or soft drinks and/or malt production / Total production of beer and/or soft drinks and/or malt.
+Calculation: total water use of beer and/or soft drinks and/or malt production / Total production of beer and/or soft drinks and/or malt.

-- The relative KPI can be calculated as 3 different sub-KPIs.
-Relative consumption of; (1) Soft drinks production, (2) Beer brewing, (3) Malting. - Please note that the nominator and the denominator need to be of the same production unit. - Right calculation: malt water consumption / malt produced.
+- The relative KPI can be calculated as 3 differentsub-KPIs.
+Relative consumption of: (1) Soft drinks production, (2) Beer brewing, (3) Malting. - Please note that the nominator and the denominator need to be of the same production unit.